lintnet/lintnet.github.io/docs/tutorial.md

 1. Edit the configuration file
 1. Lint a data file by `lintnet lint`
 1. Fix a data file and run lintnet again
+1. Test the lint file
+1. Use a Module

 ## Scaffold configuration file by `lintnet init`